Overview

 |---|---|

-| Access | By car via the R336 road; small on‑site car park (limited spaces).
-Alternative parking at Gurteen Bay Beach. |
+| Access | By car via the R336/R341 road; narrow one‑lane turnoff signposted “Dog’s Bay” (Trá Chuan an Mhada).
+Small on‑site car park (two very limited spaces) fills early in summer.
+Alternative parking at Gurteen Bay Beach (a short walk across the sand spit). |

-| Public transport | Nearest bus stop in Roundstone; taxis available from Galway city. |
+| Public transport | Nearest bus stop in Roundstone; no regular service to the beach itself.
+Taxis available from Galway city. |

 | Cycling | Flat, scenic route from Clifden; bike hire in Clifden town. |

-| Facilities | No toilets, showers or lifeguards.
+| Facilities | No permanent toilets or showers.
+Portable toilets may appear in summer.
 Nearest amenities in Roundstone village (≈5‑minute walk). |

 | Food | Seasonal food truck on the beach; otherwise cafés and pubs in Roundstone. |

-| Safety | Water is generally calm and safe for swimming; however, there are no lifeguards. |
+| Safety | Water is generally calm and safe for swimming, but there are no lifeguards.
+Only competent swimmers should enter. |

 The dunes that protect the beach are fragile.
 Visitors are asked to stay on the designated boardwalks, avoid climbing or walking on the dunes, and take all litter home.
 Fires, barbecues and unauthorised camping are prohibited.
 These simple measures help preserve the unique shell‑sand and the rare machair vegetation for future generations.